gridlocdev/v/vlib/rand/README.md

 > **Note**
 > The global PRNG is not thread safe.
 It is recommended to use separate generators for
-> separate threads in multi-threaded applications.
+> separate threads in multithreaded applications.

 There are only a few extra functions that are defined only in this top-level `rand` module.
 Otherwise, there is feature parity between the generator functions and the top-level functions.